• Home

 • Meanwhile, melt butter and cream cheese in another medium saucepan over low heat.
 Watch carefully and stir often to prevent it from scorching.

-• Once melted, add milk and heavy cream.
+• Once melted, add heavy cream or milk.
 Stir until smooth and it's heated through.

 • Add cheese and stir until it's melted.